-Under a contract that was settled on 1 July 1996, Kathy and her spouse Grahame purchased a townhouse where they lived together.
+Under a contract that was settled on 1 July 1998, Kathy and her spouse, Grahame purchased a townhouse, in which they lived together.
 Grahame owns 70% of the townhouse while Kathy owns the other 30%.

-Under a contract that was settled on 1 August 1998, they purchased a beach house which they own in equal shares.
-From 1 May 1999, Kathy lives in their beach house while Grahame keeps living in the townhouse.
+Under a contract that was settled on 1 August 2000, they purchased a beach house, which they own in equal shares.
+From 1 May 2001, Kathy lives in their beach house while Grahame keeps living in the townhouse.
 Grahame nominated the townhouse as his main residence and Kathy nominated the beach house as her main residence.

-Kathy and Grahame sold the beach house under a contract that was settled on 15 April 2005.
-As it is Kathy's home and she owns 50% of it, she disregards her share of any capital gain or capital loss for the period she and Grahame had different homes (1 May 1999-15 April 2005).
+Kathy and Grahame sold the beach house under a contract that was settled on 15 April 2007.
+As it was Kathy's main residence and she owned 50% of it, she disregards her share of any capital gain or capital loss for the period she and Grahame had different homes (1 May 2001 - 15 April 2007).